 - Riches to Rags: Implied with Kaiser having bankrupted himself in his latest casino project.
 One can only imagine what all the reckless endangerment lawsuits from Joker's Wild patrons are going to cost him.

 - Shoot the Television: At the height of his anger during the news broadcast, the Joker throws a flower pot at the TV and smashes the screen.

 - Kaiser is a variant of the name Caesar; in the 60s series the Joker was played by Cesar Romero.

 - At the start of the episode, the Joker is whistling the Looney Tunes theme.
 Not two minutes later, he busts out a Beaky Buzzard impression.
-At the end of the episode, the inmates in Arkham are watching Bugs Bunny cartoons.
+At the end of the episode, Joker wanted to watch some Bugs Bunny cartoons.

 - In the lounge at Arkham Asylum, Joker cozies up next to Poison Ivy, and teasingly says, "If you hold my hand, I'll slug you!" like Sally in It's the Great Pumpkin, Charlie Brown.

 - Batman exclaims "Camelot" when he encounters the model detailing the original theme of Kaiser's casino.

 - While wiring his explosives, The Joker sings like Curly Howard.

 - Shrine to Self: Joker, once he gets over the outrage over Kaiser theming his casino after the former's likeness, consider's the casino one.Joker: Jumping Jiminy Christmas, it's like a homage to me!
 I'm almost sorry I have to blow it up.